 In December 1998, the Company entered into a collaborative research and license agreement with Aventis Pharma ("Aventis") whereby the Company and Aventis agreed to collaborate on the discovery, development and commercialization of nicotinic agonists for use in prevention of certain human diseases.
 Under the agreement, as restated in January 2002, Aventis was granted a license under certain patent rights and knowledge to develop, manufacture and commercialize certain compounds.
 The agreement provides for the payment of research fees on a "fee for service" basis for development work that the Company agreed to perform.
-For the years ended December 31, 2001, 2002, and 2003 and the nine months ended September 30, 2004, these fees were \$1,100,000, \$1,389,000, \$1,303,000 and \$209,000, respectively.
+For the years ended December 31, 2002, 2003 and 2004, these fees were \$1,389,000, \$1,303,000 and \$338,000, respectively.
 The Company is entitled to receive milestone payments under the contract at specified dates during the development period.
-The Company did not receive milestone payments under the agreement during 2001, 2002, 2003 or the nine months ended September 30, 2004.
+The Company did not receive milestone payments under the agreement during 2002, 2003 or 2004.
 In addition, Aventis agreed to make royalty payments based on net sales of products developed and sold.
 In general, either party may terminate the agreement in the event of a material breach by the other party, including a material breach of research obligations or the issuance of third-party patent rights to a competitor.
 Additionally, Aventis may terminate the agreement without cause by providing the Company with 30 days, written notice at any time after the research term, in which case all rights to the product candidate would revert to the Company.
 All royalty and other payment obligations of the parties survive any termination of the agreement.